 When you look at the map, place markers are color coded:

-New listings are marked with a Push Pin icon (in the same color scheme.)
+New listings are marked with a Push Pin icon.

 Click on the location marker for:

 - open house date